 My deal processes are getting easier each time, and that’s great but the business lessons I’m learning are becoming far more nuanced.
-The last 2 deals I’ve done have gone very fast: this one was about 11 and the previous was just under 9.
-Even though the process has gotten easy, it’s not to say there isn’t still a lot to learn each time.
+The last 2 deals I’ve done have gone very fast: this one was about 11 weeks and the previous was just under 9.
+Even though the process has gotten easier, it’s not to say there isn’t still a lot to learn each time.

 This deal went very smooth, I did it long distance as usual, and by the time of this posting I’m already bidding on the next property!

 Your goal is to keep smarter people around as much as possible